 NOTE 6 - MINERAL PROPERTY

 In 2011, the Company acquired 40% of the Copper Canyon property in British Columbia, Canada adjacent to the Galore Creek project.
-The remaining 60% of the Copper Canyon property is owned by the Partnership.
+The remaining 60% of the Copper Canyon property is owned by GCP.

-NOTE 7 - DEBT
+NOTE 7 - OTHER ASSETS